CSC207-UofT/course-project-gries-fan-club/phase2/design_document.md

 The main change we aim to make is unifying the grocery list and fridge commands as these two are almost never used apart.
 Combining them into a single menu and set of commands streamlines the user experience.

 ## How to Use
+This application is a comprehensive, interactive cookbook.
+The user will open the app and will be presented with a UI offering a number of potential options.

+**Fridge**

+The user will be able to add ingredients that they have in real life to their virtual fridge by clicking the “add to fridge” button and inputting a string of the ingredient.

+**Grocery list**

+If there are items missing from their fridge that are needed for a recipe, the  user can add the ingredients to a “Grocery List” by pressing the button “add to grocery list”.
+This serves as a shopping list that is portable and efficient.
+Once the user gets the item they can automatically add the item to the Fridge and remove it from the Grocery list.
+The user can remove them from the grocery list all at once by clicking “Add All To Fridge”,  or one by one by using the “Add to Fridge” button.

+**Recipes**

+Once the user has added their available ingredients the user will be able to search the recipe list using a number of filters, the app will provide recipes based on the ingredients presented in their fridge.
+Each recipe has a list of tags like “Gluten Free” that can be used to filter the recipes.
+The app will return the “best” recipes for the user to make.
+The user can click on a recipe to view it’s instructions and it’s ingredients.